HL7/cqf-recommendations/pages/documentation-libraries.md

 Version information for code systems is not required to be included in computable guideline CQL; terminology versioning information may be specified externally.
 However, if versioning information is included, it must be done in accordance with the terminology usage specified by FHIR.

-## Value Sets
+### Value Sets

 Value sets are used to provide a level of indirection between the concepts you're referencing in the logic and the way those concepts are specifically defined.
 By using a value set, you can define that concept in terms of different code systems, and it has the added benefit of providing a sort of "configuration point" for local implementation to map local concepts.

-When using value sets, authors can either find value sets that are already defined (in the VSAC, or elsewhere), or construct value sets themsevles.
+When using value sets, authors can either find value sets that are already defined (in the VSAC, or elsewhere), or construct value sets themselves.
 When constructing value sets, care should be taken not to create duplicate value sets (i.e. value sets with the same purpose and definition).
 When using published value sets, care must be taken to ensure that they are both actively stewarded (i.e. kept up to date in the published repository) and actively maintained when used in production settings.

 When using value set declarations, authors should use the name of the value set as defined externally to avoid introducing any potential confusion of meaning.
 One exception to this is when different value sets are defined with the same name in an external repository, then some additional aspect is required to ensure uniqueness of the names within the CQL library.